Effects of multi-channel AGN feedback in FIRE cosmological simulations of massive galaxies: Discussion

-Our simulations of massive galaxies with AGN feedback can successfully match local scaling relations including the stellar mass-halo mass relation (Figure \ref{fig:smhm}, left), the $\Mbh$-$\sigma$ relation (Figure \ref{fig:smhm}, right), the size-mass relation (Figure \ref{fig:compactness}, and the Faber-Jacksonn relation ($\Mstar-\sigma$, Figure \ref{fig:FaberJackson}).
-Previous simulations also have demonstrated that in the absence of AGN feedback, simulations of massive galaxies can become too compact and overly dense, falling below the observed size-mass relation unless specifically calibrated to reproduce it \citep{Wellons2020MeasuringGalaxies, Parsotan2021RealisticSimulations}.
-Our results (see Figures \ref{fig:compactness} and \ref{fig:StellarProfiles}) are in agreement with other simulations which have found that the inclusion of AGN feedback can increase the size of massive galaxies and reduce their central stellar densities, producing more realistic galaxy sizes \citep{Dubois2016TheFeedback,Choi2018TheGalaxiesc,Cochrane2023TheSizes}.
+Beyond quenching star formation, we show that simulations of massive galaxies with AGN feedback can successfully match local scaling relations including the stellar mass-halo mass relation (Figure \ref{fig:smhm}, left), the $\Mbh$-$\sigma$ relation (Figure \ref{fig:smhm}, right), the size-mass relation (Figure \ref{fig:compactness}, and the Faber-Jackson relation ($\Mstar-\sigma$, Figure \ref{fig:FaberJackson}).
+Previous FIRE simulations demonstrated that in the absence of AGN feedback, massive galaxies generically become too compact and overly dense, falling well below the observed size-mass relation \citep{Wellons2020MeasuringGalaxies, Parsotan2021RealisticSimulations}.
+Our results (see Figures \ref{fig:compactness} and \ref{fig:StellarProfiles}) show, in agreement with some previous work, that the inclusion of AGN feedback can increase the size of massive galaxies and reduce their central stellar densities, producing much more realistic galaxy sizes \citep{Dubois2016TheFeedback,Choi2018TheGalaxiesc,Cochrane2023TheSizesb}.

+As we discuss further in \S \ref{sec:mass_dep} below, our results are best viewed as a demonstration that some choices of AGN feedback parameters produce broadly realistic, quenched, elliptical galaxies at the massive end in the FIRE simulation framework.
+However, this is certainly not the final word on AGN feedback as we find evidence that fixed AGN parameters do not produce uniformly realistic galaxies at all mass scales -- perhaps indicating a mass dependence of AGN feedback physics.